annikahannig/launchify/README.md

 ## Design considerations

 * Keep it simple.
-* Use whats there.
+* Make it easy to use.
-* Insert something here.
+* Let it grow.

 ## Repository layout